 The sky is the limit unless you’re flying with a budget airline in which case the limit for your luggage will be much more modest.
 You’ll probably check the weight of your luggage before leaving for the airport but if you don’t pack the luggage scales with you it’ll be guesswork on the way back.
 Don’t risk the embarrassing airport reshuffle – pop the scales in your suitcase so you can rest easy that your holiday souvenirs haven’t put your case over the weight limit.

 Coffee Press Travel Mug

 One for the caffeine addicts out there, if you’re getting up at the crack of dawn for a flight (or maybe even rising before the sun) a coffee fix will most likely be required.
-As ground coffee is usually stronger than instant, a travel mug with built in coffee press that lets you enjoy ground coffee on the go is a sure fire way to give you a real boost.
+As ground coffee is usually stronger than instant, a travel mug with a built-in coffee press that lets you enjoy ground coffee on the go is a sure-fire way to give you a real boost.
 Pop the travel mug in your hand luggage and you can enjoy local loose leaf tea or ground coffee all holiday.
-Did you know cocoa beans contains a little caffeine too?
+Did you know cocoa beans contain a little caffeine too?
 So chocolate is another delicious way to get an energy boost, not to mention a great excuse to indulge!